Dadido3/D3pixelbot/README.md

 (These keyframes could easily be 10000x10000 pixels in size) Afterwards the data could be used to create timelapses of nearly any part of the canvas at any given time interval.

+## Usage
+- Start the client.
+- Add your templates into the "Templates" view.
+Activate templates by checking their checkbox.
+(If you haven't done that already)
+- Let the client do the work until it says "You must provide a token" in the bottom of the window.
+Then you have to use the pixelcanvas.io website and place a pixel which causes a recaptcha to appear.
+Solve the captcha(s) and the bot will work for another hour.
+(You don't need to do anything with the bot, it will update the state on its own)

 ## Known problems (Which also may never be fixed)
 - If you zoom out and press "Load Viewport" the client may hit the process handle limit, as this will create a lot of small images.
   This could be fixed by caching or using bigger image chunks.